deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ### How do I get access to Deckhouse controller in multimaster cluster?

-In clusters with multiple master-nodes, Deckhouse runs in high availability mode.
-Therefore, for the usual access to the Deckhouse controller, you need to use the command:
+In clusters with multiple master nodes, Deckhouse runs in high availability mode.
+This is why you have to use the following command to access the Deckhouse controller:

 ```shell
 kubectl -n d8-system exec -it $(kubectl -n d8-system get leases.coordination.k8s.io deckhouse-leader-election -o jsonpath='{.spec.holderIdentity}' | awk -F'.' '{ print $1 }') -c deckhouse -- deckhouse-controller queue list
 ```

-> In the example above, the `queue list` command is specified to view the Deckhouse queue, it can be replaced with any command you need.
+> In the example above, the `queue list` command lists the Deckhouse queue.
+It is used for illustrative purposes only.
+You can replace it with any command you need.

 ## How do I upgrade the Kubernetes version in a cluster?